undergrad-partner-school

 Student Population Diversity

-In 2024, out of the total number of students enrolled at the institution, the number of Asian students was 76, and the number of Afro-American students was 120.
-252 undergraduate students at this school declared as Hispanic/Latino and 59 identified with more than one race.
-The school also had 1 student who declared as Native Hawaiian or other Pacific Islander, and 2 American Indian or Alaska Native students.
+This school had 76 Asian students and 120 Afro-American students in 2025.
+252 undergraduates at this school identified as Hispanic/Latino and 59 identified with more than one race.
+The school also had 1 student who identified as Native Hawaiian or other Pacific Islander, and 2 American Indian or Alaska Native students.
 There were also 74 students whose ethnicity is unknown.

 Cost